Sovendus-GmbH/Sovendus-Integration-Selftester-Browser-Plugin/docs/CB-procedure.md

+# How to Perform Sovendus Integration Tests

+1. Install the Sovendus Self-Test Extension by following the provided instructions.
+2. Perform two tests: one on Desktop Chrome and one on Mobile Chrome, following the instructions below.

-# How to Perform a Test on Desktop Chrome
+## How to Perform a Test on Desktop Chrome

 1. Place an order on your Store in the with the Chrome browser (on Linux, Mac or Windows).
 2. If there is a trace of our integration, the self test overlay will be opened automatically on the page, it will show all order, consumer and integration information.